pingcap/docs/tidb-cloud/explore-data-with-chat2query.md

 ## Write and run SQL queries

-In Chat2Query, you can write and run SQL queries using the pre-built sample dataset or your own dataset.
+In Chat2Query, you can write and run SQL queries using your own dataset.

 1. Write SQL queries.